 The introduction of the prohibition on smoking in all enclosed workplaces and public places in England in July 2007 is one of the most significant public health measures the country has ever seen.
-Following on from the successful introduction of smokefree legislation in other parts of the UK, the new measures mean that millions of people in Britain can now enjoy smokefree air indoors.

 We continue to provide advice and help to local authorities on the application of the legislation.

 The CIEH is a founding member of the Smokefree Action Coalition which is a group of organizations committed to reducing the harm caused by tobacco and promoting public health.

 Guidance from the CIEH and others

 Guidance from The National Institute for Health and Care Excellence.
 April 2007